folkol/frx4j/README.md

 # Secondary concepts

 - **Scheduler:** Even though asynchronicity and _Schedulers_ are ubiquitous in RxJava, I wouldn't call them core concepts.
-Schedulers are factories that can create Workers. (**N.b.** I haven't implemented Workers yet, my _Schedulers_ act like RX-Workers.)
+Schedulers are factories that can create Workers.
 - **Worker:** A Worker is basically a with a job-queue to which one can submit tasks instead of calling them directly — for example the call to _onSubscribe_ for the SubscribeOnOperator.
 - **Upstream:** Closer to the originating Observable.
 - **Downstream:** Closer to the original subscriber.